Retrofit Basics

 Visit the FEMA Flood Map Service Center and enter your address to see if your house is in a SFHA.
 If your address is in a blue colored area (example below), your house is in a SFHA.

-EBB ZIP Codes are selected using the protocol criteria approved by the CRMP Governing Board.
-All California ZIP Codes were ordered by the following two criteria which were weighted equally.
+A. EBB ZIP Codes are selected using the protocol criteria approved by the CRMP Governing Board.
+All California ZIP Codes were ordered by the following two criteria which were weighted equally:

 - Earthquake Hazard: Hazard was identified using the United States Geological Survey (USGS) earthquake hazard map for California.